-This is the best way of smoking a cooked ham in your electric smoker!
-Using a ham rub or leaving it as is, smoked ham brings out the natural flavors and is a great new way to cook your holiday ham this year.
-Here are instructions on how to smoke a ham easily at home.
+This is the best way of smoking a cooked ham in your pellet or electric smoker!
+Using a ham rub or leaving it as is.
+Smoked ham brings out the natural flavors.
+It is a great new way to cook your holiday ham this year.

-We were smoking a cooked ham last night and it came out so fantastic that we wanted to share how we did it in our electric smoker with you.
-If you are new to smoking meats I will tell you that everything comes out amazingly well and even if you don’t use a ham rub it gives it such amazing flavor!
-You can see the picture above and I will tell you that not only were the outside portions filled with rich apple wood smokey flavor but it permeates throughout the meat and was a great treat.
-It’s one of our favorite easy smoker recipes.
+We were smoking a cooked ham last night and it came out so fantastic that we wanted to share how we did it in our electric smoker.
+You could use a pellet grill and smoker too.
+If you are new to smoking meats I will tell you that everything comes out amazing.
+Even if you don’t use a ham rub it gives it such amazing flavor!
+You can see the picture above and I will tell you that not only were the outside portions filled with rich apple wood smokey flavor, but it permeated throughout the meat.
+It’s one of our favorite easy smoker recipes. (affiliate links present)

-We have tried and created many easy electric smoker recipes but this one is great for Easter and Christmas I tell you.
+- We have tried and created many easy electric smoker recipes.
+This one is probably our favorite for Easter and Christmas.

 I will start with the electric smoker we have and love.
-It is inexpensive but gets the job done as well as providing a probe you put into the meat and when it reaches the temperature desired it stops cooking on it’s own and slowly lowers the temperature to keep it warm but not overcook it!!
+It is inexpensive but gets the job done.
+Plus there’s a built in probe you put into the meat.
+When it reaches the temperature desired it stops cooking on it’s own, and lowers the temperature to keep it warm!!

-There are a variety of smokers out there at a range of prices but honestly we think this is the best smoker overall because it’s easy to use and not an expensive unit…but gets the job done!
+There are a variety of smokers out there at a range of prices.
+Honestly we think this is the best smoker especially for beginners.
+It’s easy to use and not an expensive unit.

-Choosing good wood chips is key too.
-They come in a variety of types and “flavors”, for this smoked ham recipe we used a lighter apple wood you see here.
-The variety box we buy is below which is great because you can try different ones and see which you like best with which meat and go from there.
+They come in a variety of types and “flavors”.
+For this smoked ham recipe we used a lighter apple wood you see above.
+The variety box we buy is great because you can try different ones.
+Then see which you like best with which meat and go from there.

 This is what you need when smoking a cooked ham